raganwald/raganwald.github.com/_posts/2016-09-25-vogeltronic-technology.md

 Leo was enthusiastic.
 "Well, I wanted to see if we could get our suite of Business Components running on a PC.
 But frankly, the tooling is TERRIBLE, just awful.
 Nobody can work like this.
 So before I could write a business component, I had to write a programming editor."

 The founders were, well, dumbfounded.
-There were so many reasons why this was a terrible waste of time that they crowded the mind liek a traffic jam, shtting down the ability to pick one and speak.
+There were so many reasons why this was a terrible waste of time that they crowded the mind like a traffic jam, shutting down the ability to pick one and speak.
 Leo, oblivious to their body language, continued.

 "I mean, the PC is such a terrible platform, there is no way anybody is going to do any serious programming on it without a programming editor.
 And without serious programmers, there is won't be anybody to buy our Business Components.
 So I wrote one."